postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 **Note**: Always check with your authentication provider dashboard or your IT support staff for the correct information to complete a modal.

 In the "Service Provider Details (Postman)" screen, the Entity ID, and the URLs for the Login and ACS are already populated.
-Also, ensure you download the encryption certificate and keep it ready for uploading in the ....advanced settings.....

 As a next step, you must fill in the details in the **Identity Provider Details** section.
 And then provide your authentication certificate from your identity provider in "X.509 Certificate".

-**Note:** Do not close the current browser window.
-To access IDP, please open a new browser window.

 To enter details in the **Identity Provider Details** section, you must login to your IDP account and fetch details.
 Refer to the corresponding section of the documentation and follow the outlined procedure: